CLAIRE-Labo/python-ml-research-template/template/README.md

-For a sweep run, it already has an id from the sweep, so to resume it you should manually get its id and restart the script with the same arguments the sweep agent started it, this way the config and the checkpoint directory will be the same.
+For a sweep run, it already has an id from the sweep, so to resume it you should manually get its id and restart the script with the same arguments the sweep agent started it, this way the config and the checkpoint directory will be the same
+(i.e. go to the wandb run UI, copy-paste the command it was run with and add `wandb.run_id=<id-of-the-run>`).
 This is a limitation of the wandb sweep system.
 See [this issue.](https://github.com/wandb/wandb/issues/9143)